 Be sure to note your name and ID on all checks.

 Outside Awards Based on Student Merit

-Outside aid based on student merit will first reduce or replace the self-help portion of your award (federal work-study and/or federal subsidized loan).
+Outside aid based on student merit will first reduce or replace the self-help portion of your award (federal work-study).
 If outside aid is in excess of self-help, we will allow it to go toward a one-time computer purchase.
 Any amount of outside aid in excess of self-help and these costs will reduce Smith Grant dollar for dollar.

 U.S. Department of Education